 Passive Houses Explained by IPHA in 2018

-“PassivHaus” or passive house is a German standard for energy efficient buildings dating back to the 1990’s.
+“PassivHaus” or passive house is a German standard for healthy, sustainable, energy efficient buildings dating back to the 1990’s.
 International certification to this standard has evolved and is sought after world wide.
 The basic premise is to create buildings that require zero or minimal energy for heating and cooling, while achieving worlds best standard for interior comfort and air quality.

 This is achieved with three main criteria: